DESIGNATED EMPHASIS IN WOMEN, GENDER AND SEXUALITY (DEWGS)

 Eric A. Stanley

-Eric A. Stanley is an associate professor in the Department of Gender and Women’s Studies at the University of California, Berkeley.
+Eric A. Stanley is an associate professor and Vice Chair for Pedagogy in the Department of Gender and Women’s Studies at the University of California, Berkeley.
 They are also affiliated with the Haas LGBTQ Citizenship Research Cluster.
 Their research and teaching work with radical trans/queer critique, anti-colonial feminisms, and critical theory.
 They are currently completing their first manuscript Atmospheres of Violence that argues racialized anti-trans/queer violence, including direct attacks, prisons, suicide, and HIV/AIDS, is foundational to, and not an aberration of, western modernity.

 - GWS 200 – Theory and Critical Research (must be taken before taking Qualifying Exams)